2023 Pan American Water Polo Championships: Men's tournament

-In the men's event, Canada would win the trophy, by finishing first in the group.
+In the men's event, Canada won the trophy, by finishing first in the group.
 Canada and, originally, Brazil, qualified for the Water polo at the 2023 World Aquatics Championships – Men's tournament by finishing top two in the tournament.
 But after the championship ended, Brazil had to withdraw due to financial constraints and were replaced by Argentina.

 Format

 The three teams played each other twice, with the winners of the group being crowned champions.